Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Preliminaries

-\end{lem} Lemma \ref{Le_Defin_CF_inclusion} illustrates that for any Clarke stationary point $x^*$ of $f$, it holds that $0 \in \conv(\D_f(x^*))$.
-Therefore, we can employ the concept of the conservative field to characterize the optimality for \ref{Prob_Ori}, as illustrated in the following definition. \begin{defin} Let $f:\Rn \to \bb{R}$ be a potential function that admits $\D_f$ as its conservative field.
+Lemma \ref{Le_Defin_CF_inclusion} illustrates that for any Clarke stationary point $x^*$ of $f$, it holds that $0 \in \conv(\D_f(x^*))$.
+Therefore, we can employ the concept of conservative field to characterize the optimality for \eqref{Prob_Ori}, as illustrated in the following definition. \begin{defin} Let $f:\Rn \to \bb{R}$ be a path-differentiable function that admits $\D_f$ as its conservative field.
 Then we say $x$ is a $\D_f$-stationary point of $f$ if $0 \in \conv(\D_f(x))$.
-In particular, we say $x$ is a $\partial f$-stationary point of $f$ if $0 \in \partial f(x)$. \end{defin}
+In particular, we say that $x$ is a $\partial f$-stationary point of $f$ if $0 \in \partial f(x)$. \end{defin}

-\begin{rmk} It is worth noting that the class of potential functions considered in our framework is general enough to enclose a wide range of objective functions encountered in real-world machine learning problems.
-As demonstrated in \cite[Section 5.1]{davis2020stochastic}, any Clarke regular function belongs to the category of potential functions.
+The class of path-differentiable functions considered in this paper is general enough to encompass a wide range of objective functions encountered in real-world machine learning problems.
+As demonstrated in \cite[Section 5.1]{davis2020stochastic}, any Clarke regular function belongs to the category of path-differentiable functions.
 Consequently, all differentiable functions and weakly convex functions are potential functions.
 Another important class of functions is the so-called definable functions, which are functions whose graphs are definable in an $o$-minimal structure \cite[Definition 5.10]{davis2020stochastic}.
-As established in \cite{van1996geometric}, any definable function is also a potential function \cite{davis2020stochastic, bolte2021conservative}.
+As established in \cite{van1996geometric}, any definable function is also path-differentiable \cite{davis2020stochastic, bolte2021conservative}.
 As illustrated in the Tarski-Seidenberg theorem \cite{bierstone1988semianalytic}, any semi-algebraic function is definable.
 Moreover, \cite{wilkie1996model} demonstrates the existence of an $o$-minimal structure that contains both the graph of the exponential function and all semi-algebraic sets.
-Consequently, numerous frequently employed activation and loss functions, such as sigmoid, softplus, ReLU, leaky ReLU, $\ell_1$-loss, MSE loss, hinge loss, logistic loss, and cross-entropy loss, all fall within the class of definable functions.

-Furthermore, it is worth mentioning that the definability is preserved under finite summation and composition \cite{davis2020stochastic, bolte2021conservative}.
-Therefore, for any neural network constructed using definable building blocks, its loss function is definable and, consequently, a potential function. \end{rmk}
+Furthermore, it is worth mentioning that definability is preserved under finite summation and composition \cite{davis2020stochastic, bolte2021conservative}.
+Therefore, for any neural network constructed using definable building blocks, its loss function is definable and, consequently, a path-differentiable function.
+In addition, it is worth noting that the Clarke subdifferentials of definable functions are definable \cite{bolte2021conservative}.
+As a result, for any neural network constructed using definable building blocks, the conservative field corresponding to an automatic differentiation (AD) algorithm is also definable.